inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 3. Enter a name and click ```CREATE & CONTINUE```
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/7b0262a1-6cda-47a1-9f42-80d7eb1a338a" width="200" height="180">

-#### SERVICE ACCOUNT PERMISIONS
+#### GRANT PERMISIONS
 1. Add Permissions<br>
-For simplicity we will be granting broad permissions to this service account.
-In the real world you would set up a custom service account for each service that gives it the permissions only for the task being executed.
-Admin persmissions are broad roles that permit a lot of actions.
-With Terraform we are only going to be setting up and taking down resources so a role with bucket creation and deletion would suffice.
-With Big Querry we only need to be able to create and destroy a dataset.<br><br>
+For simplicity, we will grant broad admin permissions to this service account.
+Admin permissions include broad roles that permit numerous actions.
+With Terraform, our scope is limited to resource provisioning and de-provisioning, so a role with bucket creation and deletion capabilities would suffice.
+Similarly, for BigQuery, we only need the ability to create and delete datasets.
+In the real world, you would set up a custom service account for each service, giving it permissions only for the specific tasks it needs to perform.<br><br>

    - Cloud Storage > Storage Admin  					*Grants full control of buckets and objects*<br>
    - Big Query > Big Query Admin					*Administer all BigQuery resources and data*<br>